Charles A. Fracchia, Founder & President Emeritus

 Edith L. Piness, Ph.D., Director

-Edith Piness has served on the board since 2002.
-Prior to that she was a director of the San Francisco Historical Society.
+Edith Piness has served on the board since 2000.
 Piness is a retired historian with a specialty in British Administration in South and Southeast Asia.
 She served on the California Postsecondary Education Commission and chaired the California Student Aid Commission.
 She is a Life Trustee of Pitzer College and President Emerita of the California Historical Society.
 Piness also serves as Secretary of the California Missions Foundation Board and is a member of the Institute Nominating Committee of the Institute for Historical Study in the Bay Area.

 Ken Sproul, Director